elliottmckee/cfd-meshman/README.md

 # Installation
 I have only used this on Linux.
-If you're on Windows i'd reccomend using WSL2.
+If you're on Windows i'd recommend using WSL2.

 The main dependency here that requires instruction is NASA Mesh_Tools.
-I reccomend getting this installed and verifying it is working before playing around with this repo (as I have somewhat outlined below).
+I recommend getting this installed and verifying it is working before playing around with this repo (as I have somewhat outlined below).

 > [!NOTE]
-> If you are having any issues with installation things, please feel free to reach out to me.
+> If you are having any issues with installation things, please feel free to reach out to me ([elliottmckee](https://github.com/elliottmckee)).

 ## [NASA Mesh_Tools](https://software.nasa.gov/software/MSC-26648-1)

 > [!CAUTION]
-> DO NOT USE VERSION 1.2.
+> DO **NOT** USE VERSION 1.2.
 USE VERSION 1.1 (all versions should be included in the ZIP from the NASA request).
 The "extrude" functionality of v1.2 did not work for me out of the box, and requires code modifications to make it not segfault.
 Just use 1.1.

 You have to request this from the NASA Software Catalog.
 See links above.

 Unfortunately, this one is a bit complicated to install, but if you follow the README included with it, it should get you up and running.
 It does requires you to build an older version of [VTK](https://docs.vtk.org/en/latest/build_instructions/index.html) with certain flags enabled, which is inconvenient at best, and can be really horrifying at its worst.

-I reccomend just using the default Anaconda install for simplicity (**This is actually required for cfd-meshman to work currently**.
+I recomend just using the default Anaconda install for simplicity (**This is actually required for cfd-meshman to work currently**.
 I used miniconda personally, but shouldn't really matter though).

 Make sure to add the path to the Mesh_Tools 'extrude' binary (mesh_tools-v1.1.0/bin/extrude) to the system PATH.